Baby Goat Care

 For that first day or so, keep the kid in a clean box with wood shavings to keep it warm and dry.
 Use a heat lamp if necessary, especially if kidding during the winter months.
 This is very important, as the kid does not have a functioning immune system for approximately five weeks, so they are very susceptible to disease and infections such as Pneumonia, Coccidiosis, and Crypto.

 THE SECOND DAY

 - Tag the kid (if applicable).

 This is done for identification and record-keeping purposes.

 - Transfer the kid to a pen with a self-feeder.

 The kid will require help with finding the feeder, and possibly learning to feed from the feeder.
 Some kid goats are smarter than others; be sure to go in the pen to teach the kids several times a day throughout the first few days until you are sure that they are all drinking adequately.
 Inserting stoppers/check valves at the end of the straw can be helpful, as they keep the straw full of milk.
 This prevents weaker kids from giving up if they don't get the milk immediately upon sucking.

 - Keep the pen clean and dry.

 Bed often so that the kids are not constantly sitting in their poop.
-This will prevent your kids from contracting diseases such as Crypto and Coccidiosis.
+This will help prevent your kids from contracting disease.

 - Clean the milk feeder daily.